knutopia/Music-Machine/README.md

 REWINDBUTTON  Rewind, (hold:)Reset ADDRESS SAVE ALL

-SELECTBUTTON  Cycle step selection: select no steps - select all steps - select current selection  |  Confirm actions
+SELECTBUTTON  Cycle step selection: select no steps - select all steps - select current selection  |  Also: confirm actions

 ## Main Buttons and Their Modes